On Lipschitz continuous optimal stopping boundaries: Properties of the optimal boundary

 Using the bounds obtained for $\partial_t b_\delta$ and $\nabla_x b_\delta$ we can now prove the main theorems of this section.
 In what follows $T$ may be infinite unless stated otherwise.
 The first theorem uses the next condition. \begin{description} \item[(F) Bounds II. \namedlabel{F}{(F)}] For $(t,x)\in[0,T]\times\reali^d$ there exists $c>0$ such that

 and if $T<+\infty$ then also

 \end{description}

-Now we can state the theorem and give its proof. \begin{theorem}[\textbf{Statement under \ref{F}}] Assume that $d\ge2$ and conditions \ref{A}, \ref{B}, \ref{C}, \ref{E} and \ref{F} hold.
+Now we can state the theorem and give its proof. \begin{theorem}[\textbf{Statement under \ref{F}}] Assume that $d\ge2$ and conditions \ref{A$_1$}, \ref{A$_2$}, \ref{B}, \ref{C}, \ref{E} and \ref{F} hold.
 Assume also that the bound $\sum^d_{j=1}\|\nabla_x \mu_j(x)\|_d\le c$ holds for all $x\in\reali^d$ and for some $c>0$.

-If there exists $(\hat{t},\hat{x}_2,\ldots \hat{x}_d)$ and a neighbourhood $U$ of the point such that \eqref{bdfinite1} and \eqref{bdfinite2} hold then $b$ is Lipschitz on $U$. \end{theorem} \begin{proof} We provide a full proof only for $T<+\infty$ but the same arguments hold for $T=+\infty$ up to minor simple changes.
+If there exists $(\hat{t},\hat{x}_2,\ldots \hat{x}_d)$ and an open bounded neighbourhood $U$ of the point such that \eqref{bdfinite1} and \eqref{bdfinite2} hold then $b$ is Lipschitz on $U$. \end{theorem} \begin{proof} We provide a full proof only for $T<+\infty$ but the same arguments hold for $T=+\infty$ up to simple minor changes.

 The main idea of this proof is to show that

 for a uniform $c>0$.
 Here $\|\cdot\|_{U,\infty}$ is the usual $L^\infty(U)$ norm and we are going to use the expressions for $w^\circ_k$, $\overline w$ and $\underline w$ (see \eqref{eq:wcirc-k}--\eqref{eq:wtdwn}) to find bounds in \eqref{lip00} and \eqref{lip01} (notice that the latter hold in the a.e.~sense).